vsilva472/mfcapi/README.md

 ### Run migrations
 Run migrations with command `$ node_modules\.bin\sequelize db:migrate --env=XXXX` where XXXX must be your environment [development, production, test]

+**Note** To migration work you should setup env vars with base on environment you want to build.

 ### License
 MIT